Port-Hamiltonian formulation and symplectic discretization of plate models. Part II : Kirchhoff model for thin plates: PH formulation of the Kirchhoff plate

-where $Q_x = - \diffp{M_{xx}}{x} -\diffp{M_{xy}}{y}$ and $\; Q_y = - \diffp{M_{yy}}{y} -\diffp{M_{xy}}{x}$.
-The gradient of the vertical velocity can be projected upon the normal and tangential directions to the boundary
+where $q_x = - \diffp{M_{xx}}{x} -\diffp{M_{xy}}{y}$ and $\; q_y = - \diffp{M_{yy}}{y} -\diffp{M_{xy}}{x}$.
+The gradient of the vertical velocity can be projected upon the normal and tangential directions to the boundary:

-So the time derivative of the Hamiltonian can be finally written as
+So the time derivative of the Hamiltonian can be finally written as:

-It is well known that variables $v$ and $\diffp{v}{s}$ are kinematically related (see for instance \cite{timoshenko1959theory}).
-Another integration by part is needed to highlight the appropriate power conjugated variables.
+{Variables $w_t$ and $\diffp{w_t}{s}$ are not independent as they are differentially related with respect to derivation along $s$, the curvilinear abscissa of the boundary domain (see for instance \cite{timoshenko1959theory})}.
+Another integration by part is needed to highlight appropriate {independent} power conjugated variables.
 Let us suppose that the boundary is a closed and regular curve.
-Then the integration by parts along a closed boundary leads to
+Then the integration by parts along a closed boundary leads to:

-The energy balance can be finally written as
+The energy balance can be finally written as:

-where $\widetilde{Q}_n := Q_n - \diffp{M_{ns}}{s}$ is the effective shear force.
+where $\widetilde{q}_n := q_n - \diffp{M_{ns}}{s}$ is the effective shear force.
 Equation \eqref{eq:energyBal_Kir} is of utmost importance, since it contains the boundary variables that will be present in the Stokes-Dirac structure defining the port-Hamiltonian system.